 Then begins the agonizing, weighing the pros and cons of each dog against the list of things you are looking for for your bitch.
 At some point, after many months of debating you’ve got to go with your gut and make a decision.
 It could be great, or it could be a disaster - breeding is as much an art form as it is a science.

-Every stud dog owner also have a breeding contract they have the owner(s) of the girl sign.
+Every stud dog owner also has a breeding contract they have the owner(s) of the girl sign.
 This covers things like basic guarantees for puppies (typically 2 live puppies at birth), that the owners agree to ensure resulting puppies are placed in appropriate homes and cared for for the entirety of their lives, and sometimes other stipulations and fees.

 We’ve chosen a stud dog in another country as we feel that he has a good chance to be able to provide the things that Willow needs without losing the positive things she has.
 Thankfully with current reproductive technology, neither dog needs to leave their home to be bred allowing us access to what we feel is the best possible match over just finding dogs to breed to that are geographically close.
 While costly, this is much nicer for all parties.
-A typical stud fee for a proven male is anywhere from $1000-1500 USD
+A typical stud fee for a proven male is anywhere from $1500-2500 USD

-OMG my girl is in heat!
-A quick lesson in dog reproduction: A dog will cycle 1-2 times a year, typically every 5-8 months for a PWC.
-Most dogs ovulate about 10-14 days into their heat cycle.
+A quick lesson in canine reproduction: A dog will cycle 1-2 times a year, typically every 5-8 months for a PWC.
+Most dogs ovulate about 10-14 days into their heat cycle, but this can change with each cycle.
 It takes 2 days after ovulation for the eggs to become fertile and they are viable for 2-4 days from ovulation.
 Canine gestation is only 63 days (9 weeks) from ovulation to delivery.
 Yes, I said 63 DAYS.

 As soon as the girl shows signs of being in heat, we notify the stud dog owner.
 They will need time to make arrangements for a vet visit, or delivery of supplies for shipping the chilled semen to the girl when the time comes.
 Approximately 1 week from the start of the season, we start regular trips to the vet clinic.
-The clinic draws blood and sends it to a specialized laboratory to read progesterone hormone values.
+The clinic draws blood and sends it to a specialised laboratory to read progesterone hormone values.
 Once progesterone values reach a certain number, it’s typically safe to assume ovulation has occurred.
 Depending on the test results, blood draws are done every other day, or daily until ovulation has occurred with one more to ensure values continue to climb.

 We have done as few as 2 progesterone tests and as many as 11.
 Each test costs $85.
 Willow needed 3 tests thanks in part to experienced stud dogs living with her that can help pinpoint timing based on their reactions. $255 total for Willow’s testing.

 Once ovulation has occurred we typically inseminate 2-3 days later for optimal timing of the most fertile period.
 Using the progesterone values, the vets and owners of the dogs determine the best days for shipping chilled semen to the girl.
 This often means a vet visit for the boy, where he is collected, evaluated and semen is put in a special medium for transportation that can keep it alive for a couple of days.
-The shipment is then sent via Fed Ex to arrive the following day.
-At this point you cross all your fingers and hope that the forms on the package are correct, that there isn’t a heatwave or freezing temps somewhere on the route that could kill package contents, that customs doesn’t hold you package until it’s dead, or that it gets lost.
+The shipment is then sent via FedEx to arrive the following day.
+At this point you cross all your fingers and hope that the forms on the package are correct, that there isn’t a heatwave or freezing temps somewhere on the route that could kill package contents, that customs doesn’t hold your package until it’s dead, or that it gets lost.
 All of these things have happened at some point!
-Typically you spend a 12-24 hour period frantically refreshing the fedex tracking info in hopes your package hasn't been accidentally routed to Timbuktu, then another 3-4 hours on the phone with FedEx trying to locate your package that was supposed to be held for pickup, but they thought they should put it on a truck for delivery in -25˚C.
+Typically you spend a 12-24 hour period frantically refreshing the FedEx tracking website in hopes your package hasn't been accidentally routed to Timbuktu, then another 3-4 hours on the phone with FedEx trying to locate your package that was supposed to be held for pickup at the depot, but they thought they should put it on a truck for delivery in -25˚C.

 Once the ‘boyfriend-in-a-box’ arrives, there are numerous ways to inseminate.
 Each method is chosen based on the needs of the girl, the timing, and the quality of the package on arrival.
 If everything is ideal, a simple insemination can be done at home by an experienced breeder, or by the reproductive veterinarian.
 Should there be reason to use another method it’s typical we will opt for a TCI (trans-cervical insemination), this method is non-invasive and using a scope, deposits the semen through the cervix into the uterus.
 This method has a much higher success rate than a simple AI.
 If you have a girl that is not very fertile, or semen of poor quality, or it was previously frozen (thawed from frozen only lives approximately 1 hour and it’s imperative it be placed as close to the eggs as possible) a surgical AI is recommended.
-This method involves full anesthetic and a small incision.
+This method involves full anaesthetic and a small incision.

 The bitch owner pays all costs associated with breeding.
 On average a veterinary visit for collection, including extender medium and the special shipping containers is approximately $200-400 USD.
 Shipping overnight is about $175-250 per shipment.
 If something goes wrong in the shipping process and the sample is dead on arrival, it’s sometimes possible to do the process again in enough time to still breed the girl.
 Again, all costs apply.
-Insemination costs - AI $50, TCI $200, Surgical AI $500-700.
+Insemination costs - AI $50, TCI $300, Surgical AI $700.

 There is no pregnancy test for a dog like we have in humans.
 Progesterone levels spike shortly after ovulation and remain high whether there is a pregnancy or not, so we have little to measure.
 We can't devise hilarious methods to get them to pee on a stick, we can't do a blood draw...
-We spend a lot of time looking at our girls, asking them if they’re pregnant, rubbing their bellies and chanting 'puppy, puppy, puppy", biting our nails and generally worrying.
+We spend a lot of time looking at our girls, asking them if they’re pregnant, rubbing their bellies and chanting “puppy, puppy, puppy", biting our nails and generally worrying.
 At approximately 3 weeks gestation the fetus’ implant in the uterus.
-There is some times morning sickness associated with this and it’s seen as the first sign of a pregnancy.
-Thankfully at 4 weeks we can take another trip to the vet clinic for an ultrasound! (yes, I’m pretty sure I’ve paid for the college education of my vet’s 2 children).
-A good reproductive veterinarian will be able to determine if there is a pregnancy, and sometimes can give a very rough count of puppies.
+There is sometimes morning sickness associated with this and it’s seen as the first sign of a pregnancy.
+Thankfully at 4 weeks we can take another trip to the vet clinic for an ultrasound! (yes, I’m pretty sure I’ve paid for the college education of my vet’s children).
+A good reproductive veterinarian will be able to determine if there is a pregnancy, and sometimes can give a rough count of the number of expected puppies.
 The ultrasound can also show if there are any fetuses that will not reach term, or other issues that could affect the pregnancy.

 As we were away for the PWCCA National Specialty, we chose not to ultrasound Willow at 4 weeks and instead wait it out.
 Typically there will be more signs of pregnancy around 5-6 weeks.
 Thickening of the waist, mammary development, increased appetite (or decreased in the case of Willow’s first litter), as well as temperamental changes.
 If pregnancy ultrasound is done at about 4 weeks gestation, it will cost about $150.

-Willow is now coming up to 7 weeks pregnant and and we are wondering if she's even carrying a litter at all.
-If she is it may be a single pup.
+Willow is now coming up to 7 weeks pregnant and we are wondering if she's even carrying a litter at all.
+If she is, it may be a single pup.
 In an act of insanity I did something I've never done before and that was to breed another bitch at the same time as Willow.
 Sprout is definitely pregnant and is due in about a week, 10 days before Willow is due.
-I will be taking her for an X-ray tomorrow to find out how many she may be carrying and if there are any reasons to for concern.
+I will be taking her for an X-ray tomorrow to find out how many she may be carrying and if there are any reasons for concern.

 If I'm considering free whelping, I will x-ray a bitch about a week to 4 days prior to their due date.
 This helps get a count of how many pups we can expect when whelping as well as determining any potential issues.
 Let's just say I'm glad I did!
 Sprout has BIG babies in there!
 Due to the size of these pups with 4-5 days left to grow, and her family history of producing larger puppies, we've opted for an elective c-section.
-The average pem puppy is anywhere from 6-12 oz at birth.
+The average Pem puppy is anywhere from 6-12 oz at birth.
 Sprout's dam had puppies that were 12-15 oz which meant that she was able to deliver some, but the 15 ozer getting stuck meant a section.
-Are we being overly cautious?
+Are we overly cautious?
 Yes.
 I'm a softie and I want both my bitch and the puppies to make it through the whelping process.
 They have a higher chance of doing so with a section.